Statistics from Altmetric.com

 Population study, UK general practices; January 1990-June 2005.

 Exposure to antidepressants classified as tricyclic and tetracyclic, selective serotonin reuptake inhibitors (SSRIs), monoamine oxidase inhibitors and other antidepressants.
 Recent exposure was defined as a prescription in the previous 6 months; former exposure between 6 and 12 months before; past exposure between 12 and 24 months before; and non-use was no use for 2 years.
-Duration …
+Duration of each prescription was the quantity prescribed …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.